EU Funding & Tenders Portal

 As from this moment, you device have been registered and you can proceed to authenticate with it.

-Video Tutorial: Using the EU Login app
+Video tutorial: using the EU Login app

 Summary about registering a device and using the EU Login app

-Register a phone number
+Register a phone number (discontinued as from June 2025)

 For registering a phone number you do not need to install anything on your phone, simply register the number to link it with your EU Login account and confirm the registration with a code.
-Please note that a phone number can be linked it only once.

 Access you EU Login account.